robertonogu/backend_labseq/README.md

 In the `backend` folder, run the command `mvn install` to build the application.
 This command also prepares the application for the containerization.

-In the `backend/target` folder, execute the command `java -jar labseq.jar` to run the API on port `8080`.
+In the `backend/target` folder, execute the command `java -jar labseq.0.0.1-SNAPSHOT.jar` to run the API on port `8080`.

 ### Single Page Application